danmt/realtime-form/README.md

 ## The Solution

-There should be a service responsible of tracking the current state of the task and sending updates to all the connected clients.
+There should be a service responsible for tracking the current state of the task and sending updates to all the connected clients.
 The Web Client that will be used by the clients, should display the connected clients and a form that can be changed by user interaction or by updates coming from the service.

-Since there's big chance of concurrency, we have to choose a strategy that helps us with that.
+Since there's a big chance of concurrency, we have to choose a strategy that helps us with that.
 I'm personally a fan of Redux, so I based my implementation on it but adjusted it according to my needs.
 Since this is a very small app, I used pure RxJs for my state management implementation.
 The actions that can occur are:

 - Init: It sets the initial state of the web client, its triggered when each client loads.
 - ClientConnected: Everytime a client connects to the service, all the clients receive an updated list of the currently connected clients.
 - Data: Whenever a client is connected, the service responds with the current form state.
 - PatchValue: When a client updates the form by directly interacting with it, it sends the changes to the service.
-- ValuePatched: When the service recevies a change to the state, it broadcasts it to all the other clients.
+- ValuePatched: When the service receives a change to the state, it broadcasts it to all the other clients.

 For this sample the form data is very simple and it only consists of a title and description, both of type string.

 ## Implementation

 First thing is to choose the technologies we want to use.
 I'm a proud Angular Developer, so I choose to use Angular for the Web Client.
-Since NestJs is so cool, I decided to use it for the service responsible of synchronization.
+Since NestJs is so cool, I decided to use it for the service responsible for synchronization.
 Finally since the Web Client and the service are going to be communicating in real time, Nx can be really helpful to reduce duplication and ensure the messages passing through are type safe using shared interfaces.

 > NOTE: For the Web Client you can use any JS framework or even plain Javascript.
-Same thing with the service, you can use Node or what ever you want as long as you have a Socket.IO implementation.
+Same thing with the service, you can use Node or whatever you want as long as you have a Socket.IO implementation.
 I used Nx just because I like it but you can also skip that part.

 We'll start by generating the Nx workspace.